tina-friedrich/arc-user-guide/docs/source/arc-storage-migration.rst

   # change the value of `MYPROJECT` to the project you want to migrate
   export MYPROJECT="engs-example"

-  cd /data/$MYPROJECT/$USER
+  cd /migration/$MYPROJECT/$USER
-  rsync -avhP . /migration/$MYPROJECT/$USER/
+  rsync -avhP . /data/$MYPROJECT/$USER/

 Be careful when using a cluster job, and especially when copying in an interactive session; the time limit might interrupt your transfer before it is complete.

+It is of course also possible to only transfer certain sub-directories, or (especially using rsync) exclude certain subdirectories from the copy process.
+Please refer to the 'rsync' or 'tar' man pages for details, or ask the ARC team for assistance.

 Who is responsible for migrating my data?
 -----------------------------------------